abhiramasonny/jaithon/src/vm/jit/README.md

 measured, not guessed: `jaiJitEnter`'s comment records that raising the cap to 40 compiles seven more bodies in one workload and costs 20% wall.

+A compile that *partially* succeeds is a different thing and has its own, smaller budget -- see "A partial body is recompiled once its callee compiles" below.

 `jit.c` also holds two toy stencil compilers, `compileReturnNull` and `compileAccessor`, tried only after `jaiJitCompileFunc` declines.
 They exist as the smallest proof that generated code can be entered and returned from.